Richard Bordeaux Parker

-Richard Bordeaux Parker (July 3, 1923 – January 7, 2011) was an American diplomat, who was as a Foreign Service Officer, and an expert on the Middle East.
+Richard Bordeaux Parker (July 3, 1923 – January 7, 2011) was an American diplomat, a Foreign Service Officer, and an expert on the Middle East.
 Parker served as Ambassador to Algeria, Lebanon and Morocco.

 He was the brother of U.S. Army officer David Stuart Parker.

 Early life

 Parker was the son of Col. Roscoe Parker, a U.S. Army officer (Cavalry), and grew up in U.S. Army posts across the southwest with a stint in Vermont and another in Kansas.
 He attended Kansas State University, but left in 1943 to join the U.S. Army during World War II.
 Parker served as an infantry officer with the 106th Infantry Division (first platoon of the Anti-Tank Company of the 422nd Infantry Regiment), where he was captured by the Germans at the Battle of the Bulge and briefly imprisoned.
 Captured at the same time as Parker, was Donald Prell, who commanded the second platoon of the Anti-Tank Company.
 After the war, Parker returned to Kansas State, where he completed his B.S. degree in 1947 and then earned an M.S. degree in 1948, before joining the U.S. Foreign Service in 1949.